Taxation and Compliance

 • Transitional Payment Strategy: To avoid the "Allocation Trap," plan to pay all outstanding June 2026 superannuation prior to 30 June.
 This resets your compliance to zero.

 • Submit Super Weekly from 1 July: Align your super payments directly with your pay cycle.
-This ensures you meet the 7-day Single Touch Payroll deadline every time.
+This ensures you meet the 7-day Pay Day super deadline every time.

 Are you ready for the July 1 deadline?
 At Hilliers, we can help you review your systems and cash flow to ensure you aren't caught in the transition trap.
 Contact us today to secure your business’s compliance.